JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 To avoid breaking the Java code that uses your Kotlin code compiled with 1.3 or older versions, use the `-Xjvm-default=all-compatibility` compiler option.
 In this case, all the interface implementations written for the previous versions will be fully compatible with the new version.
-However, the compatibility mode adds some overhead to the resulting bytecode size and affects the performance.
+However, the compatibility mode adds some overhead to the resulting bytecode size.

 There is no need in compatibility for the new interfaces you add because no client code uses their previous versions.
 Thus, you can minimize the compatiblity overhead by excluding these interfaces from the compatibility mode.